 Here we’ll explain with a simple example; when the App Store is down, you won’t update or install new applications.
 Besides, the App Store might not open at all.
-Similarly, with iCloud, the iOS/iPadOS/MacOS won’t complete the backup or download it to your device and affect all the apps and features synced with iCloud like Contacts.
+Similarly, with iCloud, the iOS/iPadOS/MacOS won’t complete the backup or download it to your device, affecting all the apps and features synced with iCloud, like Contacts.

-Another fresh example is, AirTag and Find My app.
-Since you all know, AirTag is used to locate the lost items with the help of Find My app.
+Another fresh example is, AirTag and the Find My app.
+As you all know, AirTag is used to locate lost items with the help of the Find My app.
 If the Find My app is out of service, the AirTag won’t function at all.
-Therefore, in any such instances, first think of the related app or feature that could face Outage, look at the Apple System Status page, and take action accordingly.
-The conclusion is when AirTag stops responding, then check the Find My app on the Apple System Status page, and if everything is fine, then troubleshoot AirTag.
+Therefore, in any such instances, think of the related app or feature that could face an Outage, look at the Apple System Status page, and act accordingly.
+The conclusion is when AirTag stops responding, check the Find My app on the Apple System Status page, and if everything is fine, troubleshoot AirTag.

 Hope you get the right information on the Apple Service status in your Region.
-Write us on comment if you have an issue with your Apple Device because of unknown reasons.
+Write us in a comment if you have an issue with your Apple Device because of unknown reasons.
 Also, You can contact Apple Support and Book Appointment at apple genius bar reservation.